au-ts/sel4_profiler/example/README.md

 ```
 In comparison to the `netconn` configuration, you will only be given one IP address,
 which is used
-to attach an ipbench client to the example system.
+to attach to the echo server system.

 The control are much more simplified in the serial configuration.
 Firstly, ensure
 that the serial input is